apteacher/apteacher.github.io/index.markdown

 title: about
 ---

 I teach upper level mathematics and computer science at Cushing Academy, an independent school in New England.
+This site contains general course-related information for my current students.

 # office hours